Table of Content

 Guide for Cross-Border E-Commerce in the European Union

-Why and when do I need a VAT-ID?
+Why and When Do I need a VAT-ID?

 Most companies and entities that have economic activities need a VAT number.
 The following cases that oblige to register for a VAT-ID are: